-The Lion King has a very human, and very simple story, which makes it effective.
-It is about coming of age, it is about loss, it is about responsibility, it is about friendship, and it is about betrayal.
-The characters are all animals, which is entertaining.
-However, the issues and relationships are very human, which makes the story relatable and easy to get invested in.
+The Lion King had a very human, and very simple story, which made it effective.
+It was about coming of age, it was about loss, it was about responsibility, it was about friendship, and it was about betrayal.
+The characters were all animals, which was entertaining, but the issues and relationships are very human, which made the story relatable and easy to get invested in.

-The movie also significantly benefited from nostalgia.
-The original animated movie is a beloved classic that many audience members will have grown up with.
-It has left an impression on a generation, and the filmmakers capitalized on that.
-Some of the characters (such as Rafiki) behaved very differently than they did in the original movie, but for most of the characters, that was not the case.
+This movie also significantly benefited from nostalgia.
+The original animated movie is a beloved classic that many people watching this movie will have grown up with.
+It was the type of movie that left an impression on a generation, and the filmmakers of this movie capitalized on that.
+Some of the characters—such as Rafiki—behaved quite differently than they did in the original movie, but for most of the characters, that was not the case.
 Those of us who grew up with the original movie, got to see this re-imagined version, with most of the iconic characters and songs that we remember so fondly.

 Con: Predictable (-6pts)

 This may sound like I am contradicting myself a bit, as I just said that nostalgia was one of this movie’s strengths, but I thought this movie was too predictable.
 Remaking a beloved, classic movie is sort of a double-edged sword.
 On one side, the filmmakers got to capitalize on the audience’s fond memories of the original.
-On the other side, making an almost shot-for-shot remake will bore those in the audience who remember the original well (as most of us do).
-The filmmakers claimed to have added some extra content to the story, but some of that was spent literally following a ball of poop on its journey through “the circle of life”.
-I get that changing the story in any significant way would have resulted in some audiences hating on the movie, so adding content (as opposed to changing content) was definitely the right call.
-Unfortunately, I think the filmmakers made a bad call when deciding what content to add.
+On the other side, making an almost shot-for-shot remake will bore those in the audience who remember the original well—as most of us do.
+The filmmakers claimed to have added some extra content to the story, but some of that was spent literally following poop on its journey through “the circle of life”.
+I get that changing the story in any significant way would have resulted in some audiences hating on the movie, so adding content as opposed to changing content was definitely the right call.
+Unfortunately, I do not think the filmmakers added anything noteworthy.

 Grade: C+ (76pts)

-The Lion King is another live-action remake of one of Disney’s classic animated movies, but the term “live-action” is not exactly accurate.
-The movie was made entirely using CGI and it looked absolutely incredible.
-The beautiful scenery, and the incredibly realistic CGI animals, made the visual effects the best thing going for this movie.
-The next best thing would have to be the classic story with all of the nostalgia to remind the audience of the Disney classic that they remember so fondly.
+The Lion King was another live-action remake of one of Disney’s classic animated movies, but the term “live-action” is not exactly accurate here.
+The movie was made entirely using CGI, but it was made to look real, even though it was not.
+It looked absolutely incredible, as the beautiful scenery, and the incredibly realistic CGI animals, made the visual effects the best thing going for this movie.
+The next best thing would have to be all of the nostalgia that reminded the audience of the Disney classic that they remembered so fondly.
 Unfortunately, the best things about this movie ended up being double-edged swords, as they both had pretty significant side effects.

 By remaking a story that audiences still remember well, the filmmakers made a movie that audiences will find very predictable.
-This is probably more true for this movie than it has been for any of Disney's live-action remakes that have come before, because of how well we still remember this story.
-The result is a decent story, but will be somewhat boring to anyone in the audience who has seen the original.
-By making the characters so realistic, the filmmakers made characters without expressive faces.
-As a result, the characters were missing very necessary emotion, making it difficult to connect with them.
-This was not a bad movie, but its strengths came with some pretty significant weaknesses.
+This is probably more true for this movie than it has been for any of Disney's live-action remakes that have come before it, because of how well we still remember this story.
+The result was a decent story, but it will be somewhat boring to anyone in the audience who has seen the original.
+Then, by making the characters so realistic, the filmmakers made animal characters without expressive faces.
+As a result, the characters were missing the necessary emotion to get the audience to connect with them.
+This was not a bad movie, but I thought its strengths came with some pretty significant weaknesses.